hisacro/userstyles/README.md

     --outline: #809c7f;
 }
 ```
-instead of explicitly choosing colors for each website styles, using variables like 'background: var(--background) !important;' in
+instead of explicitly choosing colors for each website styles, using variables like ` background: var(--background) !important; ` in
-all styles will use colors globally defined (themes uniform among different websites)
+all styles will use colors defined in userContent.css (uniform theme among different websites)

-css in styles plugin along with appropriate namespace eg: ` @-moz-document domain("duckduckgo.com") ` can copied to userContent.css directly
-so external plugin is no longer needed.
+css in styles plugin along with appropriate namespace eg: ` @-moz-document domain("duckduckgo.com") ` can be copied to userContent.css directly so external plugin is no longer needed.

 # Screenshots
 (images will redirect to userstyles.org)